 If you are looking for the most effective ways to improve customer engagement and encourage repeat purchases, why not add complementary products?
 By analyzing customer information, business owners can identify products that are frequently purchased together and attune their product recommendations to this data.

 Use CDP (Customer Data Platforms)

 Now, many goal-oriented marketers use customer data platforms (CDP) because their potential is fantastic.
-With these tools, you can collect and analyze customer data across multiple channels, creating more effective behavioral segments.
+With these tools, you can collect and analyze customer data across multiple channels - (push, in-app, website widgets, app inbox, emails, SMS etc), creating more effective behavioral segments.
 The key objective of CDPs is to help you monitor customer behavior, preferences, and interactions, providing you with more detailed information about your target audience.
 Overall, these are great tools that can help you make a detailed customer data analysis.

 Yespo Omnichannel CDP is one of such powerful solutions that can help you get the most precise customer data analysis.
 With an array of advanced features, Yespo Omnichannel CDP can help you collect and unify customer data from various online sources, including online and offline channels, and create a 360-degree view of your customers.